 1. Yellow Crimson – This variety looks like the pink watermelon called Crimson Sweet.

-2. Yellow Doll – This is a small dense watermelon with a crisp and juicy flesh.
+2. Yellow Doll – This is a small dense variety with a crisp and juicy flesh.

 3. Yellow Flesh Black Diamond – The rind is a solid dark green and was developed in the state of Arkansas (U.S.).